Git Merge vs Rebase

 But then imagine there’s a small branch of that river.
 Then, for some reason, the river merges into the branch and the branch continues from there.
 The river has now technically disappeared, it’s now in the branch.
 But then, somehow magically, that branch is merged back into the river.
 Which river you ask?
 I don’t know.
 The river should actually be in the branch now, but somehow it still continues to exist and I can merge the branch back into the river.
 So, the river is in the river.
 Kind of doesn’t make sense.

-This is exactly what happens when you merge the base branch into a work branch and then when the work branch is done, you merge that back into the base branch again.
+branch is done, you merge that back into the base branch again.
 The mental model is broken.
 And because of that, you end up with a branch visualization that’s not very helpful.

 Example Git History when using `merge`:

 Note the many commits starting with `Merge branch ‘main’ into …` (marked with yellow boxes).
 They don’t even exist if you rebase (there, you will only have pull request merge commits).
-Also note the many visual branch merge loops (main into work into main).
+Also note the many visual branch merge loops (main

-Example Git History when using `rebase`
+Example Git History when using rebase

 Much cleaner Git history with much less merge commits and no cluttered visual branch merge loops whatsoever.

-Are there any downsides / pitfalls with rebase?
+Are there any downsides / pitfalls with rebase

 Yes:

-1. Because a rebase moves commits (technically re-executes them), the commit date of all moved commits will be the time of the rebase and the git history loses the initial commit time.
+moves commits (technically re-executes them), the commit date of all moved commits will be the time of the rebase and the git history loses the initial commit time.
 So, if the exact date of a commit is needed for some reason, then `merge` is the better option.
-But typically, a clean git history is much more useful than exact commit dates.
+But typically, a clean git history is much more useful than exact commit dates. - If the rebased branch has multiple commits that change the same line and that line was also changed in the base branch, you might need to solve merge conflicts for that same line multiple times, which you never need to do when merging.
+So, on average, there’s more merge conflicts to solve.

-Tips to reduce merge conflicts when using rebase:
+Tips to reduce merge conflicts when using rebase

-1. Rebase often.
+- Rebase often.
 I typically recommend doing it at least once a day.

-2. Try to squash changes on the same line into one commit as much as possible.
+- Try to squash changes on the same line into one commit as much as possible.

 I hope this FAQ helps some teams out there.